-You can also use the show env temperature command to display the switch temperature status.
+On a Catalyst 3750G-48PS or 3750G-24PS switch, you can also use the show env temperature command to display the switch temperature status.
 The command output shows the green and yellow states as OK and the red state as FAULTY.
-If you enter the show env all command, the command output is the same as the show env temperature status command output.
+If you enter the show env all command on this switch, the command output is the same as the show env temperature status command output.